If you’re looking to purchase legal CBD in Minnesota, your best bet is through a reliable online supplier.

-Research has shown that it’s able to provide relief from a wide range of medical conditions, including epilepsy, cancer, arthritis, multiple sclerosis, and post-traumatic stress disorder.
+Research shows it can provide relief from a wide range of medical conditions, including epilepsy, cancer, arthritis, multiple sclerosis, and post-traumatic stress disorder.

-CBD is a separate chemical to THC, which is the active ingredient in marijuana that gets you high.
+CBD is one of the most prevalent cannabinoids in cannabis and is a separate chemical from THC, which is the active ingredient in marijuana that gets you high.

-If the CBD is made using a flowering marijuana plant, it will contain THC and is, therefore, considered a Schedule 1 drug.
+If the CBD is made using a flowering marijuana plant, it’s considered a Schedule 1 drug.

 Unless you have a medical marijuana certificate and purchase your CBD from an approved Cannabis Patient Center, marijuana-derived CBD is illegal in Minnesota.